Requirements for a PhD Degree

 The student is expected to pass all:

 Students are expected to demonstrate proficiency in basic areas of mathematics by passing the Preliminare Written Exams.
-This requirement must be completed before 10 May of the student's second academic year of studies.
+This requirement should be completed before 10 May of the student's second academic year of studies.

 Students must pass two written examinations as follows: